imaandrew/gentooinstall/readme.txt

     partitioned and mounted.
 Default mountpoint is "/mnt/gentoo".
   --destination-root-partuuid 00000000-0000-0000-0000-000000000000
     Specify the destination root partuuid instead of automatically detecting it.
+  --hostname gentoo
+    Specify the hostname of the gentoo install
   -h, --help
     Display this help message and exit.
   --no-news
     Do not display unread news items.
   --no-warning
     Do not display or wait for the 10-second pre-install warning.
+  --kernel-config files/linux-v5.12.1-config
+    Specify the kernel config to use instead of the default config --make-conf files/make.conf
+    Set make.conf for installation to use
   -m, --mountpoint /mnt/gentoo
     Where to mount the destination block devices.
 Default is "/mnt/gentoo" --mirror http://distfiles.gentoo.org